Johndsalas/arkham_lcg_scraper/README.md

 ## Description and Goal

 The goal of this project is to develop a web scraping script to gather data on player cards from the Arkham Horror Living Card Game.
-The information will be scraped from Arkham DB and converted into four dataframes.
-(One for each card type) The data frames will be stored in separate csv files.
 Having this data in tabular form will give me a fun way to practice SQL commands while helping me perform more precise searches while choosing cards to use during the game.
 I also plan on undertaking a followup project where I use Tableau to explore how different factions in the game influence the games mechanics and card pool.

 **Note:** This project has been rewritten from its original form.
 A few days after finishing the project the Arkham DB got some major updates to its code base causing much of the previous version’s scraper to break.
 This gave me a chance to revisit the project and make some improvements.
 The old code and method have been preserved in the file old_code.

 ## Method

-**aquire.py**
+**get_player_cards.py**

-1. Scrapes URLs from search page by card type and form them into one list
+1. Scrape URLs from search page, by card type, and add them to a list
-2. For each URL request card make a request for information from that page and parse result using BeautifulSoup
+2. For each URL request HTML from the corresponding page and parse result using BeautifulSoup
 3. Search parsed results for individual card descriptors and return the information as a list
 4. Add each descriptor as a value under the appropriate key in a dictionary and convert the dictionary to a dataframe
 5. write the data frame to a cvs file 'player_cards.csv'

-**clean.csv**

-1. Reads data from 'player_cards.csv'
-2. Adds dummy columns for faction, type, and traits columns
-1. cleans, tokenizes, and lemmatizes text in ability, story, and flavor columns
-1. writes cleaned data to 'cleaned_player_cards.csv'

-**File Dependencies**

-* You must run 'aquire.py' and 'player_cards.csv' must be in your your current directory to run 'clean.csv'
+**prepare_card_data.py**

+1. Contains optional cleaning functions for dataframe contained in 'player_cards.csv'

 **Using These Scripts**